chlebik/rhcsa-practice-questions/README.md

 If You've found any mistake or error please do not hesitate to contact me or create PR with a fix.
 If You want to expand this repo please feel free to do so - I am open to new questions all the time.

+There is also a folder with my notes from **Sander van Gut** certification book.
+However it is only in Polish.

 **All the questions were validated by me on CentOS 7 - it is possible that it won't be working for newer versions!!!**